Gr33nCamper/Paul-s-Website/YRS/2023/FA&DEC/OCT.md

 Gideon has covid, so he's been quarantining since he's returned.
 He's kind of out of the loop about what happened in the past two weeks.
 But I'm confident we'll be able to pick up quickly from where we left off.

 Then there's also this senior meeting Ryan wants to do where we're getting everyone on the same page.
 Something tells me this isn't going to be a very fun meeting but will involve awkward confrontations and bringing truth to light.
-Some people might get a bitter taste of unsweetened coffee.
+Some people might get some unsweetened coffee.
 Or maybe these truths will be dipped in so much sugar just to be palatable.

 Growing up is tough, but man, I didn't think I still had so much growing up to do.
 Well, if you don't think you need to grow, then you won't do things that will help you grow.
 Just like if you think everything is exactly as you think it is, you won't be open to hearing new perspectives and changing your viewpoints.